 Amy's creativity, positive outlook, and her never-give-up attitude have opened doors to many other opportunities including being featured in a Madonna music video and a lead actress role in an award-winning film.
 She and her husband were featured on the TV show The Amazing Race and most recently Amy came in 2nd Place on the hit ABC show Dancing with the Stars with her partner Derek Hough.

-Amy has evolved into a powerful inspirational and motivational speaker who has been seen by millions of people and invited to share her story to audiences around the world.
-Amy’s TED x Orange Coast talk, “Living Beyond Limits” is the number one recommended video by TED x OC to incoming TED speakers formulating their own presentations.
+Amy has evolved into a powerful motivational keynote speaker who has literally been seen by millions of people and invited to speak to audiences around the world from small groups to the largest corporations in the world.

 She’s toured the country sharing her remarkable story alongside Oprah Winfrey as part of Oprah’s The Life You Want Tour.
 She was featured in a SuperBowl commercial which has since been named one of the Top 20 SuperBowl Commercials Of All Time.

 Her autobiography, On My Own Two Feet, quickly became a New York Times Best Seller and is now published around the world in ten different languages.

 Amy is also a Founder of Adaptive Action Sports with her husband that trains athletes with disabilities in action sports.
 Their organization is top in the US for developing Paralympic Snowboarders.